ikheraj17/react_object_detection/README.md

 ## Summary

-This application utilizes React Hooks, Tensorflow.js, and the coco-ssd image recognition model to predict objects displayed from a computer's camera feed.
+This application utilizes React Hooks, Tensorflow.js, and the coco-ssd image recognition model to classify objects displayed from a computer's camera feed.
 This project serves as an example of the awesome capabilities of machine learning!

 ## Instructions